 The number for the hotline is 303-277-2112.
 The plants are regulated by the Colorado Department of Public Health and Environment.
 The Department has a partnership with Jefferson County for air pollution control matters.
 The County Public Health Department has equipment that can measure odors to evaluate compliance, you can contact them at 303-232-6301.
 Coors has a long range plan for upgrades at both plants, but these capital projects are several years out.

-What is happening with the Front Porch program at the Golden Community Center?about 2 months ago
+What is happening with the Front Porch program at the Golden Community Center?8 months ago

 There is no plan to close the Front Porch.
 There have been minor adjustments in the 2019/2020 Community Center budget that occurred last fall as a part of budget preparation.
 Here is what has transpired.

 As a part of the 2019-2020 budget preparation process, it was apparent that budget subsidies were increasing specifically in the areas of the Golden Community Center and the Museums.
 The Parks and Recreation department was asked provide ideas to help reduce subsidy levels.
 Several suggestions were provided.
 Based on these suggestions, there were a number of adjustments made for the 2019 budget.
 They included the following: